boudartjj/alix/README.md

 Alix, the tiny microservice platform for Python
 ===============================================
-Alix is a very simple microservices Python platform for Linux.
+Alix is a very simple microservices Python platform for Linux (also compatible with Windows).
 It is a publish-subscribe microservice architecture based on the Redis message broker.
 All classes that implements the Alix class:
 - have the onMessage method executed each time a message is sent to the channel they are listening to
 - send to the output channel the return value of the onMessage method